Installer Directory

 • If the property is situated on a World Heritage Site or conservation area, solar equipment should not be mounted on a roof that forms the front face of the building or the side of the building visible from a public road.

-• If your property is a listed building, you should consult your local planning officer.
+• If your property is a listed building, you should consult your local planning officer as listed building consent is normally required.

 • Panels should be fitted to least affect the external appearance of the property and the surrounding area.

 • You must notify the Distribution Network Operator (DNO) of any installation.
-The size of the system determines the notification process.
+The size of the system determines the notification process (G98 for systems up to 3.68kW per phase, G99 for larger systems).

 Legal and Planning for Solar Panel Systems Greater than 50 kW:

-If a solar panel system is going to be greater than 50kW prior approval will be required from the Local Planning Authority.
+If a solar panel system is going to be greater than 50kW prior approval will be required from the Local Planning Authority and may fall under different planning and grid connection regulations depending on system size and location.
 This is a much less prescriptive process than a planning application.
 This process involves assessing the design and appearance of the development particularly taking into consideration the impact of glare on occupiers of neighbouring land.

 Solar panels and your insurance provider